RyotaInagaki1/PropertyTProofSample/README.md

 Instructions:

 1. Install SeDuMi and YalMip.
-2. Run SL3PrePostProcess.nb up until the line saving delta to disk.
+2. Run SL3PrePostProcess.nb up until the line delta to disk.
 3. Run Position_and_Laplacian.ipynb
 4. Run SL3SDP.mlx
 5. Run the rest of SL3PrePostProcess.nb

+Credit is given to Tim Netzer and Andreas Thom whose code I modified to create SL3PrePostPRocess.nb.